elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-factors-influence-academic-performance-and-how-can-students-improve-it-by-setting-goals-and-seeking-feedback.md

 url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-students-improve-it-by-setting-goals-and-seeking-feedback
 score: -1.0
 related_article1:
-    id: 159956
+    id: 160479
-    title: How can prioritizing tasks and avoiding procrastination improve time management?
+    title: >-
+        What techniques can be used for effective information retrieval, and how can sources be evaluated?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
+    url: /learn/education-studies/questions/what-techniques-can-be-used-for-effective-information-retrieval-and-how-can-sources-be-evaluated
 related_article2:
-    id: 160274
+    id: 160139
-    title: What are the benefits of participating in study groups, and how can they enhance learning?
+    title: >-
+        How can visualization techniques help overcome presentation anxiety?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-participating-in-study-groups-and-how-can-they-enhance-learning
+    url: /learn/education-studies/questions/how-can-visualization-techniques-help-overcome-presentation-anxiety
 related_article3:
-    id: 160578
+    id: 160052
-    title: How can visualization techniques help overcome presentation anxiety?
+    title: >-
+        What are some effective techniques for making notes, and how do they help in organizing information?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-visualization-techniques-help-overcome-presentation-anxiety
+    url: /learn/education-studies/questions/what-are-some-effective-techniques-for-making-notes-and-how-do-they-help-in-organizing-information
 related_article4:
-    id: 160063
+    id: 160477
-    title: How can students effectively navigate university systems and utilize available resources?
+    title: >-
+        How can students apply knowledge in real-world contexts, and what role do problem-solving skills play in this process?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-navigate-university-systems-and-utilize-available-resources
+    url: /learn/education-studies/questions/how-can-students-apply-knowledge-in-realworld-contexts-and-what-role-do-problemsolving-skills-play-in-this-process
 related_article5:
-    id: 160156
+    id: 160272
-    title: What role does educational psychology play in understanding student behavior and enhancing learning environments?
+    title: >-
+        What are some effective strategies for structuring and delivering a presentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
+    url: /learn/education-studies/questions/what-are-some-effective-strategies-for-structuring-and-delivering-a-presentation
 ---

 &nbsp;